The Best Coolers of 2023: Staff Picks

-Eat well wherever you go with our eight favorite coolers.
+Eat and drink well wherever you go with our eight favorite coolers.

 We’ve rounded up co-op staffers’ and customers’ favorite coolers currently available at REI.
 There are soft-sided and hard-sided options, plus a wallet-friendly one and even an electric one.
 It doesn’t matter whether you’re going big or going to the park—there’s something on this list for everyone.